10 Recommended Polish Fiction Titles in Translation

 Literary translator Sean Bye reveals to Culture.pl readers his must-read Polish fiction titles in translation.

 I started studying Polish literature as an undergraduate in 2005.
 Fifteen years later, as a literary translator, Polish literature is still a major part of my life.
 I wanted to share some favourite titles from my last decade-and-a-half of reading – all these are available in translation, so you can check them out no matter what your Polish is like!
+(You can also find my non-fiction picks through this link.)

 1. ‘House of Day, House of Night’ by Olga Tokarczuk